Effective Date: February 28, 2014

-MasterCard International Incorporated (doing business as MasterCard Worldwide) and its affiliates respect your privacy.
-The following MasterCard entities (collectively, "MasterCard") have certified that they abide by the Safe Harbor privacy principles as set forth by the U.S. Department of Commerce regarding the collection, storage, use, transfer and other processing of Consumer Personal Data transferred from the European Economic Area ("EEA") or Switzerland to the United States:
+MasterCard International, Inc. (doing business as MasterCard Worldwide) and its affiliates respect your privacy.
+The following MasterCard entities (collectively, "MasterCard") have certified that they abide by the Safe Harbour privacy principles as set forth by the U.S. Department of Commerce regarding the collection, storage, use, transfer and other processing of Consumer Personal Data transferred from the European Economic Area ("EEA") or Switzerland to the United States:

 - Maestro International, Inc.

 - MasterCard Advisors, LLC Europe